kybp/forum/README.md

 inspector, or Playwright might not exit properly.
 Or just control-C it from the terminal.

+## Directory Structure

+The project is split up into the following directories:
+- `frontend/`: This directory contains a Nuxt app that serves the web UI with server-side rendering.
+- `backend/`: This directory contains a Django app that implements the REST API that the frontend relies on.
+- `e2e/`: This directory contains the end-to-end tests that use Playwright to use the site as a user would and ensure everything works.
+- `infra/`: This directory contains the Terraform code for provisioning servers, databases, etc to host the app in production.
+- `nginx/`: This directory contains the configuration for Nginx, which is used in production to proxy requests to the frontend and backend servers.
+- `certbot/`: This directory contains the SSL certificates for the site.
+You probably won't need to go in here, but it needs to exist.

 ## GitHub Configuration

 If you put this project on GitHub, you will need to add the following